yassirarafath85-create/Financial-Performance-Dashboard/README.md

 I’m Yassir Arafath, passionate about turning raw data into meaningful insights through interactive dashboards and visual storytelling.
 This repo features my Financial Performance Dashboard, a project where I combined Power BI, Tableau, and Excel to analyze financial data and provide clear, actionable business insights.

-.Project I'm Buildinng or contributing to
+.🚀Project I'm Buildinng or contributing to
-.Things I've Learned while juggling work, deadlines and debugging .Bits of inspiration for anyone trying to survive and thrive in the coeporate jungle
+.💡Things I've Learned while juggling work, deadlines and debugging .🌱Bits of inspiration for anyone trying to survive and thrive in the coeporate jungle

-🛠️ Tech Stack

-Tools & Technologies:

-Power BI – Dashboard development & data modeling

-Tableau – Data visualization & interactive storytelling

-Excel – Data cleaning & preparation

-Kaggle Dataset – Source of financial data
+Let's connect, Learn, and Grow together, One repo a time.
+You bring the snackas, I'll bring the Code.

 🌐 Let’s Connect: